JuliaDynamics/InteractiveDynamics.jl/docs/src/index.md

 ## Description

 `InteractiveChaos` is a Julia package that builds on top of the packages of [JuliaDynamics](https://juliadynamics.github.io/JuliaDynamics/) to create interactive applications for dynamical systems of all kinds.
-It is written exclusively in Julia, re-using code from JuliaDynamics and taking advantage of the interactive plotting that [Makie] provides.
+It is written exclusively in Julia, taking advantage of the interactive plotting that [Makie.jl](http://makie.juliaplots.org/stable/) provides.
+`InteractiveChaos` is great for teaching and demonstrations, but we believe that it can also be taken advantage of in research.

 The combination of the following properties make `InteractiveChaos` a truly unique software (to our knowledge).